 |Materials||600D nylon ripstop||100D robic nylon w/ DWR coating||400 Robic fabric||Main body: 100D X 630D Nylon Dobby

 Accent: 210D High Tenacity Nylon, Bottom: 420HD Nylon

 Accent: 210D High Tenacity Nylon, Bottom: 500D Nylon

 This pack offers a simple set of features at a good price point.
 Its suspension system across the back is robust but lacks a lot of the comfort of cushier models in the shoulders and waist belt.
 We generally found the features of this pack felt a little stiff and its form a little bloated.
 Its lower weight is a plus, but we think there are better options out there for the average loads this pack is designed to carry.
 It didn't fail in any specific regard, but it also didn't overly impress us.

-As you can see from the chart below, the Osprey Rook 65 lands in the lower tier of overall scores because of its average performance across the board.
+The Osprey Rook 65 lands in the lower tier of overall scores because of its only mediocre performance across the board.